-Sumitomo was among the first Japanese traders to invest in U.S. shale with the 2009 purchase of a 12.5 percent stake in the Barnett Shale Gas project in Texas from Carrizo Oil & Gas Inc. (CRZO) Together with its stake in Rex Energy Corp.
-(REXX)’s Marcellus shale area, the trader has a 140 million cubic feet per day supply of gas, JPMorgan Securities Japan Co. said in a March 19 report.
+Sumitomo was among the first Japanese traders to invest in U.S. shale with the 2009 purchase of a 12.5 percent stake in the Barnett Shale Gas project in Texas from Carrizo Oil & Gas Inc. (CRZO:US) Together with its stake in Rex Energy Corp.
+(REXX:US)’s Marcellus shale area, the trader has a 140 million cubic feet per day supply of gas, JPMorgan Securities Japan Co. said in a March 19 report.

 “For the trading companies the areas for new acquisitions are food, base metals like copper, and especially shale gas and oil,” JPMorgan analyst Akira Kishimoto said yesterday in Tokyo, before the Sumitomo announcement.
 LNG exports from North America may become one of the main businesses of Japanese trading companies in about five years, he said.